Note: This manual applies to the Recorder Instrument bundled with LWDAQ 9.1.7+.

+The Recorder Instrument downloads and parses signals and data from particular LWDAQ devices, and plots sixteen-bit samples versus time.
+The relationship between these sixteen-bit samples and a physical quantity depends upon the sensor from which the samples are obtained.
 The Recorder Instrument is a computer program written in TCL/TK.
 It is one of the Instruments available in the LWDAQ Software.
 The Recorder Instrument reads messages from LWDAQ (Long-Wire Data Acquisition) devices such as the Octal Data Receiver (A3027), Data Receiver (A3018), or Animal Location Tracker (A3032).
 The first two are data recorders.
 The last one is a location tracker.
-They present the LWDAQ with a message buffer and a reset command.
+These devices present the LWDAQ with a message buffer and a reset command.
 The message buffer is a byte-by-byte, first-in first-out buffer (FIFO).
-The messages it contains are four-byte records with an additional payload of specialized data.
+The messages it contains are four-byte records with an optional additional payload of specialized data in the case of the location trackers.
 The four leading bytes contain an eight-bit channel number, a sixteen-bit data word, and an eight-bit timestamp.
 The A3018 and A3027 record messages with no payload.
 Their message buffers are 512 KB long, so they can hold up to 131k messages.
 The A3032 records messages with a sixteen-byte payload, so its 512 KB buffer can hold 26k messages.
 The reset command clears the message buffer and sets the data recorder's clock to zero.
 An animal location tracker resets its message buffer, but it receives its clock messages from a separate data receiver, so its clock will not be reset.

-When you open the Recorder Instrument in the LWDAQ Software, it looks like the figure below.
-You can download the software here.
+When you open the Recorder Instrument in the LWDAQ Software, it looks like the figure above.
+You can download the LWDAQ Software here.
 Run the program and select Recorder from the Instrument Menu.
 Press Read to read in some data from disk.
 Select one of the recorder files in LWDAQ's Image directory.

 The Reset and Configure button resets the data recorder's data buffers and message clock.
 When you execute the reset, the EMPTY indicator on your data recorder flashes briefly.
 The data recorder is always storing its own clock messages, so the EMPTY light won't stay lit for long.
 The same button press configures the data recorder to record from a particular set number, as determined by the set_num parameter.
 The set number is the top four bits of a signal's channel number.
 By default, all data recorders are configured for set zero (0), which contains channel numbers 1-14.
 Enter a wildcard "*" in set_num to configure the data recorder to combine signals from all sets, and it will record channel numbers 1-223.

 The Recorder Instrument acquires data in discrete blocks.
 It assembles these blocks in memory until it can compose an interval with exactly daq_num_clocks clock messages.
 The fixed number of clock messages implies a fixed length of time for each acquired interval of data.
-As soon as the Recorder Instrument has a complete interval, it reads and displays the firmware version of the data recorder.
-The firmware version and the assembly number (A3018, A3027, A3032, etc.) together allow us to deduce the features suported by our data recorder.
+As soon as the Recorder Instrument has a complete interval, it reads and displays the assembly number and firmware version of the data recorder.
+The assembly number (A3018 or A3027) and firmware version together allow us to deduce the features suported by our data recorder.

 Example: The Data Recorder (A3018A) produces 128 clock messages per second, so when daq_num_clocks = 128, each interval of messages acquired by the Recorder Instrument spans one second of data recording.